top of page

 In this task you will:

-Create a distribution OR migratory map of your bird.
+Create a distribution map of your bird.

 How:

-This website will be useful :
+These websites will be useful :

 Example